eldiestrogato/elearnio/README.md

 - Author's endpoints
     * GET /api/v1/authors.json # JSON response with all authors of courses
     * GET /api/v1/authors/:id.json # JSON response with author of courses by id
-    * POST /api/v1/authors.json # To create a new author.
-Data scheme in params:
+    * POST /api/v1/authors.json # To create new author.
+Data scheme example of params:
     ```
     {
         "author": {